This prize recognises inspirational, innovative and dedicated people working in primary education.

 The RSC reserves the right to rescind any prize if there are reasonable grounds to do so.
 All nominators will be asked to confirm that, to the best of their knowledge, their nominee's professional standing is such that there is no confirmed or potential impediment to them receiving this prize.
 All winners will be asked to sign the RSC's Code of Conduct Declaration for Recognition.

 Our selection committees base their evaluations primarily on the overall quality of relevant contributions made by nominees and not on quantitative measures.
-In your nomination, you should show how the nominee demonstrates one or more of the selection criteria below.
+In your nomination, you should show how the nominee demonstrates impact in one or more of the selection criteria below.
+While nominees for this prize should be working in primary education, they may demonstrate evidence of the criteria within any stage of education.
 Nominees do not have to demonstrate all of the selection criteria in order to be considered for the prize.

 The selection committee will consider the following aspects of nominations for this prize:

-- Demonstrated effectiveness in delivering or supporting teaching and/or assessment of science.
+- Demonstrating effectiveness in delivering or supporting teaching and/or assessment of science

 This prize was created in 2020, as part of a series of changes introduced following an independent review of the Royal Society of Chemistry’s recognition programmes.